-The legal ownership of the aircraft remains with the leasing company, but the lessee places the aircraft on its own air operator’s certificate (AOC) and is responsible for complete operation of the aircraft, including the payment of all variable and fixed operating costs for the lease term.
+The legal ownership of the aircraft remains with the leasing company, but the lessee places the aircraft on its own air operator’s certificate (AOC) and is responsible for the complete operation of the aircraft, including the payment of all variable and fixed operating costs for the lease term.

-ACMI leasing offers greater flexibility, however dry leasing is a more cost-effective solution over a long period, provided the operator is looking for a long term, year round commitment.
+ACMI leasing offers greater flexibility, however, dry leasing is a more cost-effective solution over a long period, provided the operator is looking for a long-term, year-round commitment.

 It’s important to remember that the aviation industry remains unpredictable – so even if you don’t have aircraft leasing requirements now, contingency planning is important.